Asad-Ismail/agents-game-arenas/README.md

 ### PPO (Reinforcement Learning) vs CPU

-Better quality videos can be viewed in videos subdir
+Better quality videos can be viewed in videos

 Lets see some fights of these agents